 It is important that all employees always perform to the best of their abilities.
 There will be occasions, however, where employees perform at an unsatisfactory level, violate a policy, or commit an act that is inappropriate.
-As previously noted, the employee or the employer may terminate employment at will at any time with or without cause and without following any system of discipline or warnings.
-Nevertheless, the University may in certain cases, choose to exercise its discretion to utilize forms of discipline that are less severe than termination.
+The University may in certain cases, choose to exercise its discretion to utilize forms of discipline that are less severe than termination.